 SYSTEMS INTEGRATION...is a projects-based, hands-on course designed to expand the student's knowledge in student self-directed areas as well as provide the opportunity for the student to apply what they have learned in their other program courses.
-Server virtualization and VoIP phone systems, including ring/hunt groups, paging, intercom, call routing, time conditions, interactive voice response, trunks, and voicemail are also covered in this course.
+Server virtualization and VoIP phone systems will also be covered in this course.
 PREREQUISITE: 10150163 Networking 3

 VIRTUALIZATION...is a hands-on course designed to introduce the learner to the skills needed to install, configure, and manage a highly available and scalable virtual infrastructure.
 Objectives include: create, configure, migrate, manage, and monitor virtual machines and virtual appliances; manage user access to the virtual infrastructure; and configure and manage virtual network and storage systems.
-PREREQUISITE: 10154120 Computer Concepts
+PREREQUISITE: 10154104 Introduction to IT